 How do I report insurance fraud?

-To report someone that you suspect of insurance fraud, you can call the National Insurance Crime Bureau hotline at 1-800-835-6422.
+If you suspect someone of insurance fraud, you can report it to your state’s Division of Consumer Fraud, your insurer’s Special Investigations Unit that handles fraud incidents, or call the National Insurance Crime Bureau hotline at 800-835-6422.

 Is there a reward for reporting insurance fraud?